ErpNetDocs/dev/domain-api/transactions.md

 **BeginTransaction** is unbound (not bound to any entity) action (actions are called with HTTP POST method) that initializes an object transaction on the server and  returns a *TransactionId* token as a plain text (not json - for example XXXXX).
 This object transaction is something like memory data-set that holds copies of database records.

-The transaction lives in the server memory for 20 minutes sliding expiration.

 If any subsequent request includes the *TransactionId* token in the HTTP header (like this: TransactionId:XXXXX) the requested operation will not be executed against the database but against the memory transaction.
 This means that any POST, PATCH and DELETE requests will be executed only in memory.

 ### Parameters